Eiad21/GUC-System/README.md

 * Example for using request parameters:
 - Functionality: delete an academic member to an assigned slots in course(s) he/she is assigned to.
 - Route: /instructorRoutes/slotAcadMember
-- Request type: DELETE
+- Request type: POST
-- Request body: : {“courseName”: “CSEN704”, “slotID”: _id value of the course slot }
+- Request body: : { “academicMemberID” : “ac_1”, “courseName”: “CSEN704”, “slotID”: _id value of the course slot }
 - Example of how to call the route: /instructorRoutes/slotAcadMember
 * Example for response:
-- Functionality: it removes the assignment of this academic member to this course slot and accordingly changes both the schedule of the academic member, the course coverage, course assignment
+- Functionality: it assigns this academic member to this course slot and accordingly changes both the schedule of the academic member, the course coverage, course assignment
 - Route: /instructorRoutes/slotAcadMember \\
-- Request type: DELETE <br />
+- Request type: POST <br />
 - Response: the academic member document to check for correct updating for its schedule

 ### the method logic
-  1) getting the targeted course
-  2) remove the assignedMemberID and assignedMemberName of the course slot to ""

-* Example for using request parameters:
-- Functionality: Remove an assigned academic member in course(s) he/she is assigned to.
-- Route: /instructorRoutes/courseAcadMember
-- Request type: DELETE
-- Request body: : {“courseName”: “CSEN704”, “memberID”: id of the academic member}
-- Example of how to call the route: /instructorRoutes/courseAcadMember
-* Example for response:
-- Functionality: ot removes the specified member from the course and updates the course slot assignment and the member schedule accordingly
-- Route: /instructorRoutes/courseAcadMember \\
-- Request type: DELETE <br />
-- Response: the course info to check the deletion of the member from the staff

-* Example for using request parameters:
-- Functionality: Assign an academic member in each of his/her course(s) to be a course coordinator.
-- Route: /instructorRoutes/courseCoordinator
-- Request type: POST
-- Request body: : {“courseName”: “CSEN704”, “slotID”: _id value of the course slot }
-- Example of how to call the route: /instructorRoutes/courseCoordinator
-* Example for response:
-- Functionality: it makes this academic member coordinator for this course
-- Route: /instructorRoutes/courseCoordinator \\
-- Request type: POST <br />
-- Response: the academic member to check its rank

-### the method logic
-  1) getting the course and the member from the DB
+  1) checking for the availibity of the assignment and doing data validation for the input data
-  2) change the course coord to be the member and the member role to be coord
+  2) make the academic member the assigned member to this slot

-## coordiantor functionalities

-* Example for using request parameters:
-- Functionality: View “slot linking” request(s) from academic members linked to his/her course.
-- Route: /instructorRoutes/viewSlotLinkingReqs
-- Request type: GET
-- Request params: : nothing
-- Example of how to call the route: /instructorRoutes/viewSlotLinkingReqs
-* Example for response:
-- Functionality: it gets all the slot linking requests sent to this coordinator from the database
-- Route: /instructorRoutes/viewSlotLinkingReqs \\
-- Request type: GET <br />
-- Response: all the requests

-* Example for using request body:
-- Functionality: accept “slot linking” request(s) from academic members linked to his/her course.
-- Route: /instructorRoutes/acceptSlotLinking
-- Request type: POST
-- Request body: {"reqID:"The id of this request"}
-- Example of how to call the route: /instructorRoutes/acceptSlotLinking
-* Example for response:
-- Functionality: it accepts the slot linking request and accordingly updates the member schedule and the course staff, also updates the course coverage
-- Route: /instructorRoutes/acceptSlotLinking \\
-- Request type: POST <br />

-* Example for using request body:
-- Functionality: reject “slot linking” request(s) from academic members linked to his/her course.
-- Route: /instructorRoutes/rejecttSlotLinking
-- Request type: POST
-- Request body: {"reqID":"The id of this request"}
-- Example of how to call the route: /instructorRoutes/rejecttSlotLinking
-* Example for response:
-- Functionality: its simply rejects the slot linking request and updates its status in the DB
-- Route: /instructorRoutes/rejecttSlotLinking \\
-- Request type: POST <br />

-* Example for using request body:
-- Functionality: add slot to his/her course.
-- Route: /instructorRoutes/courseSlot
-- Request type: POST
-- Request body: {"courseName":"CSEN704", courseSlotInfo: follow the courseSlotSchema}
-- Example of how to call the route: /instructorRoutes/courseSlot
-* Example for response:
-- Functionality: Adding the slot to the course \\
+  3) increase the number of assigned slots to this course
-- Request type: POST <br />
-- Response: all the requests

-* Example for using request body:
-- Functionality: delete slot to his/her course.
-- Route: /instructorRoutes/courseSlot
-- Request type: DELETE
-- Request body: {"courseName":"CSEN704", courseSlotInfo: follow the courseSlotSchema}
-- Example of how to call the route: /instructorRoutes/courseSlot
-* Example for response:
-- Functionality: removing the specified slot in course
-- Route: /instructorRoutes/courseSlot \\
-- Request type: DELETE <br />
+  4) add this slot to the member schedule after checking if there is any collision (another slot at same timing and location) in the schedule

 ## hr functionalities